Billy Bean: Personal life

 Reflecting on his childhood, Bean remarked, "I've always been gay.
 I was gay since birth, and I just knew that there was something different about me but I couldn't quite put my finger on it until I think it was 13 years old."
 He continued, "I always had a girlfriend from, like, the age of 14."

 In 1989, Bean married Anna Maria Amato, a student at the Fashion Institute of Design and Merchandise in Los Angeles, whom Bean had been dating since 1985.
 The Bean-Amato wedding was held on the Bluff at Loyola and attended by 300 guests, including 20 major league baseball players.

-Two years into his marriage, while playing for the Los Angeles Dodgers' AAA affiliate in Albuquerque, Bean met a man at a cowboy-themed gay bar.
+Two years into his marriage, while playing for the Los Angeles Dodgers' Triple-A affiliate in Albuquerque, Bean met a man at a cowboy-themed gay bar.
 In January 1993, while Bean and his wife were visiting her parents in the Washington, DC suburbs, Bean met his future partner Sam Madani, an Iranian immigrant, in the gym showers at a Maryland health club.
 One week later, Amato and Bean separated and began divorce proceedings.

 Bean and his new partner Madani, who was raised in Austria and France, and spoke six languages, moved into a multi-level condo with ocean views in a Del Mar, California, gated community.

 Bean gave Madani a private tour of the Padres locker room at Jack Murphy Stadium, showing him the behind-the-scenes world of an MLB player.

-Bean and Madani kept their relationship and living arrangement secret from Bean's MLB teammates.
+Otherwise, they kept their relationship and living arrangement secret from Bean's MLB teammates.
 When Bean's Padres teammates, Brad Ausmus and Trevor Hoffman, stopped by unannounced to Bean and Madani's condo, Madani had to hide in the car for approximately three hours for fear that they would be identified as a gay couple.
 In 1994, Bean hosted a Super Bowl party for friends and family members and introduced Madani as "just a buddy".